Citywide amendment – More Homes, Sooner – Car parking for multiple dwellings

 Car parking rates are a minimum, so more car parking spaces can be provided.

-Under the proposed changes, every dwelling within a building will require the provision of at least one car parking space.
+Every dwelling within a building will still require the provision of at least one car parking space.

-A new car parking rate is proposed to apply for sites located in a Key Location area, reflecting their access to frequent public transport and nearby centres.
+A new car parking rate will apply for sites located in a Key Location area, reflecting their access to frequent public transport and nearby centres.

 - A Key Location area is land within the Principal centre, Major centre, District centre or Mixed use zone; or